rohitghatol/kinoscribe/README.md

 KinoScribe
 ==========
-### [Web Components for Prezi like Presentations]
+### [Web Components for impress.js like Presentations]

-KinoScribe is Web Components for doing Prezi like Presentation.
+KinoScribe is Web Components for doing impress.js like Presentation.

 Authors
 =========